-- serial (basestring) the serial number of the token - realms (list) A list of realm names number should be unique, this is either 1 or 0. :rtype: int
+- serial (basestring) the serial number of the token - realms (list) A list of realm names - add (bool) if the realms should be added and not replaced number should be unique, this is either 1 or 0. :rtype: int

 Returns the number of tokens, to which realms where added.
 As a serial